The Future of Your ERP Part 2: Deciding Where Your ERP Should Live Next?

 Key Takeaway: Can I drive security without introducing friction by using controls such as MFA (multi-factor authentication), geo-blocking, device compliance?

-To support that, we need to think about how we control identities, enforce MFA and conditional based access.
-Security tools like antivirus need to do their job but also can’t get in the way of performance.
+To support that, we need to think about how we control identities, enforce MFA and conditional-based access.
+Security tools like antivirus software need to do their job but also can’t get in the way of performance.
 That’s a skillset all of its own to manage.
-Lastly, if your business has to meet frameworks like Cyber Essentials, GDPR or PCI DSS (Payment Card Industry Data Security Standard) then compliance has to be baked right into the solution.
+Lastly, if your business has to meet frameworks like Cyber Essentials, GDPR or PCI DSS (Payment Card Industry Data Security Standard), then compliance has to be baked right into the solution.

 Key Takeaway: What kind of options for resilience and continuity does our chosen platform provide?
 Is it flexible or a one-size-fits-all approach?